-As Accounting Officer, the Principal has responsibility for ensuring that the Academy delivers good value in the use of public resources.
+As Accounting Officer, the Principal has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Academy has delivered improved value for money during the year by:
+The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

-- Robust financial governance and budget management. - Value for money purchasing. - Reviewing controls and managing risk - Considering allocation/targeting/use of resources - Undertaking the first phase of a review of the curriculum and staffing resulting structures achieving savings in excess of £200,000 - Making comparisons with similar Academies using data provided by the EFA and the Government. - Challenging proposals and examining their effectiveness and efficiency. - Deploying staff effectively - Reviewing quality of curriculum provision and quality of teaching - Reviewing quality of children's learning to enable children to achieve nationally expected progress - Outlining procedures for accepting best value quotes, noting that this is not necessarily the cheapest quote - Reviewing pupil premium funding to target funding at strategies to improve student progress and attainment - Replacing the reprographics equipment across the school via CPC framework agreement and installation of an embedded print management solution
+- Robust financial governance and budget management. - Value for money purchasing. - Reviewing controls and managing risk - Using a specialist consultant to support the award of a new catering contract - Undertaking the first phase of a review of the curriculum and staffing resulting structures achieving savings in excess of £200,000 - Making comparisons with similar Academies using data provided by the ESFA and the Government. - Challenging proposals and examining their effectiveness and efficiency. - Deploying staff effectively - Reviewing quality of curriculum provision and quality of teaching - Reviewing quality of children's learning to enable children to achieve nationally expected progress - Outlining procedures for accepting best value quotes, noting that this is not necessarily the cheapest quote - Reviewing pupil premium funding to target funding at strategies to improve student progress and attainment - Replacing the reprographics equipment across the school via CPC framework agreement and installation of an embedded print management solution